 Sarah Badcock’s A Prison Without Walls?
 Eastern Siberian Exile in the Last Years of Tsarism is reviewed by Carrie Crockett, Postgraduate Researcher at the School of History, University of Leicester, UK.
 Read the review here.

-Dominique Moran and Anna Schliehe’s (2017) Carceral Spatiality: Dialogues between Geography and Criminology is under review by Cheryl McGeachan.
+Dominique Moran and Anna Schliehe’s (2017) Carceral Spatiality: Dialogues between Geography and Criminology is reviewed by Cheryl McGeachan, Lecturer in the School of Geographical and Earth Sciences at the University of Glasgow.
+Read the review here.

 Andrew Johnson’s (2017) If I Give My Soul: Faith Behind Bars in Rio de Janeiro is under review by Victoria Iraola